luayyounus/Football-Game/README.md

 	- The user should be able to save the changes once completed, and be redirected back to the "View All students" results.
 4. In the "View All Students" page, there should be a "delete" option to remove that student from the database

-5. Deploy both your database and website to Azure.

 ## Stretch (up to 5pts)
 If You didn't do so in Lab 13, include the following: